SeanGalloway/dmv-ledger/README.md

 Requirements:
 * Yarn,
 * Truffle,
 * Node 12 (cannot be version 13 or higher.
-See [NVM](https://github.com/nvm-sh/nvm) for a tool to help switching termporarily between versions).
+See [NVM](https://github.com/nvm-sh/nvm) for a tool to help switching temporarily between versions).

 1. Use a testnet, or run a local Ethereum blockchain with Ganache or Truffle.
 1. Modify the "develop" section of /truffle-config.js to contain the correct connection parameters for the this blockchain.